What Reg Bamford’s 16 Perfect Peg Shots Can Teach You About Croquet

 Here's what to watch for.

-Look at his feet.
 Same position every shot.
-Weight balanced evenly.
-His lower body is locked, so the only thing moving is the mallet, swinging on the same plane every time.
+Weight balanced.
+His lower body is locked, so the mallet swings on the same plane every time.

-Just as Mary McMahon teaches, Bamford's head stays still through the swing and after the ball is struck.
-He doesn't look up to see the result.
-He finishes the follow-through first.
-That's what keeps the mallet on line.
+Bamford's head stays still through the swing and after contact.
+He finishes the follow-through before he looks up.
+That keeps the mallet on line.

 Want help building your routine?